draios/onprem-install-docs/README.md

 ## K8s support matrix

-Sysdig platform is continuosly being validated at multiple K8s flavors including k0ps, Openshift4, EKS, GKE, AKS, IKS, ROKS or RKE2.
+Sysdig platform is continuously being validated at multiple K8s flavors including k0ps, Openshift4, EKS, GKE, AKS, IKS, ROKS or RKE2.
 You can find below the K8s version support matrix.
-If you might have a question about a custom flavor or K8s version, please just share it with your TAM.
+If you have a question about a custom flavor or K8s version, please just share it with your TAM.

 | Install version | Validated K8s versions |
 |---|---|